joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/RESCUE_SYSTEM.md

 4. ~~Trace the SOS/Revival/Thank-You builders, loaded-diary records, and semantic relationship.~~ Complete; live SRAM persistence remains part of step 5.
 5. Capture the two-SRAM native handshake.
-Requester one-HP setup, Rankings, and SOS are complete; rescuer, Revival, resumed-floor, and Thank-You states remain.
+Requester one-HP setup, Rankings, and SOS are complete, and the requester Revival-entry-to-Thank-You-output route is captured.
+   The continuous rescuer dungeon/reward route, resumed-floor persistence, and rescuer Thank-You redemption still need linked fixtures.
-6. ~~Add the presentation mapping and localized input/output screens.~~ Complete for the shared generated-code path and input modes 5-8; stage-specific modes 5-7 captures remain part of the handshake fixture.
+6. ~~Add the presentation mapping and localized input/output screens.~~ Complete for the shared generated-code path and input modes 5-8; stage-specific modes 5-6 input captures remain part of the handshake fixture.
 7. Replay the complete handshake in the English build, including gifts and persistence.
 8. Update this document, [ROM_BANK_MAP.md](ROM_BANK_MAP.md), the root README, and project